Neighborhood Info Without The Neighborhood Drama. Learn more

 What Materials Does Harvey Use In Its Windows?

 Harvey manufactures vinyl and wood windows, two of the most popular materials used in modern windows.
-Many lower-cost window manufacturer only make vinyl windows, so it’s a big plus that Harvey offers both.
+Many lower-cost window manufacturers only make vinyl windows, so it’s a big plus that Harvey offers both.
 However, the company doesn’t offer aluminum windows, which many homeowners favor because of durability and affordability.

 Window materials offered: